-For the following, it is important that there may be a gap between the acceptance and rejection regions, i.e. there may be combinations of affirmed criteria for which it is neither agreed that they lead to acceptance, nor to rejection of the decision.
-The special case in which any combination of affirmed criteria either leads to the acceptance or to the rejection of the decision, i.e. the case $\mathcal{A} \cup \mathcal{R} = 2^C$ is referred to as the truth-functional case and has already been studied before (see Nehring and Puppe (2006b)).
-In the truth-functional case when there is no gap between the necessary and the sufficient conditions for the outcome decision, we will refer to the pair $(\mathcal{A}, \mathcal{R})$ also as a decision rule.
-Below, we provide a number of examples that motivate to consider the non-truth-functional case.
+For the following, it is important that there may be a gap between the acceptance and rejection regions, i.e. there may be combinations of affirmed criteria for which it is neither agreed that they force acceptance, nor that they force rejection of the decision.
+The special case in which any combination of affirmed criteria either forces the acceptance or the rejection of the decision is referred to as the "truth-functional" case and has been studied e.g. in Nehring and Puppe (2008) and Dokow and Holzman (2009).

+Definition (Truth-Functionality).
+A set of justification constraints $(\mathcal{A}, \mathcal{R})$ is called truth-functional if $\mathcal{A} \cup \mathcal{R} = 2^C$.

+Below, we provide a number of examples that motivate to consider non-truth-functional contexts.